 Vinyl will never be as loud as hyper-compressed digital audio can be.

 You may also notice some slight high-frequency loss if your sounds contain very loud high frequencies, though this is partly due to the use of spherical playback styli.
-Excessive high frequency levels can cause a spherical playback stylus to mis-track the groove walls, resulting in audible distortion.
+Excessive high frequency levels and sibilance can cause a spherical playback stylus to mis-track the groove walls, resulting in audible distortion.
 Many of the physical limitations of vinyl are related to playback.

 The duration of the supplied audio has a significant impact on the overall quality of the cut.
 Longer sides, cut at 33rpm, will typically have to be cut much quieter than shorter sides cut at 45rpm.
 Surface noise becomes more noticable at lower cutting levels.
 Distortion increases as the recording approaches the centre of the disc.
 This is true of all vinyl records, not just lathe cuts.